natestutte/fnf-randomizer/README.md

 ## Requirements
 You will need Python 3.7+ to run the program.
 Install the most recent version of Python here: https://www.python.org/downloads/

 You will also need to download the latest version of Friday Night Funkin.
 This download can be found at the game's itchio page linked above.
+It is heavily recommended that you use a clean build and not your own build!
+Always good to have a backup just in case things go wrong.

 ## Installation and Instructions
 Download and place the fnf-randomizer.py file inside the root Friday Night Funkin directory (the same directory that the executable is in).
 With Python 3.7+ installed on the same computer, run the python executable by double-clicking it or running it through cmd using the command:

 `python fnf-randomizer.py`

+When running the program you should be greeted by a few options to select:

+- Randomize Notes: Randomizes what notes need to be pressed
+- Randomize Characters: Randomizes what characters appear on each map
+- Randomize Order: Randomizes who plays what section (Not Recommended!)

 Once the program is finished running, the patch should be complete and you should be able to open the game and enjoy a randomized experience